My Development Environment Set up on Windows to use Python for Web Dev & Data Science

 We will install and use the three tools by Microsoft to learn Python on Windows 10.
 Let us start installing one by one.

-βœ… Install Windows Subsystem for Linux (WSL)
+β Install Windows Subsystem for Linux (WSL)

 I have already written a how-to-guide to set up WIndows Subsystem for Linux (WSL).
 Follow this guide to set up WSL - a powerful tool built by the Microsoft.
 In this guide, you will learn how to install and use Linux inside a Windows machine without installing any Virtual Machine software.
 You don't have to leave your favorite Windows UI anymore.
 Additionally, use this guide (optional) to create files and folders inside WSL.

-βš™οΈ Set up VS Code to work with WSL
+βοΈ Set up VS Code to work with WSL

 For the beginners, I have written a comprehensive guide on how to work with VS Code editor inside the WSL.
 Follow this step-by-step guide.
 In this guide, you will learn how to set up VS Code as our text editor / integrated development environment (IDE) to work with WSL.
-The cool thing is you can run all the Linux commands, such as mkdir to create a project directory and touch to create a file, using VS Code integrated terminal.
+The cool thing is you can run all the Linux commands, such as mkdir

-πŸ› οΈ Install Python and its modules inside WSL
+π οΈ Install Python and its modules inside WSL

 If you have followed my WSL guide, you would have seen Ubuntu terminal by now.
 Ubuntu 18.04 LTS comes with Python3 version installed.
-But it leaves out some of the modules and packages that Python applications often uses that don’t come as part of the standard library.
+But it leaves out some of the modules and packages that Python applications often uses that donβt come as part of the standard library.
 We will install a couple of them.

-Before installing them, one should make sure Python3 is already installed.
-To confirm, run python --version in the VS Code integrated terminal.
-You will see Python version (version 3.6.9 in my case).
-Make sure you have WSL installed on your Windows machine, and you have set up VS code server using the guides in the previous section.
-To update the Python version, first you should update your Ubuntu version using this command: sudo apt update && sudo apt upgrade.
+.
 The terminal will ask you for the password you set up during installing the WSL tool.
 Type your password (the password will not be visible) and press Enter button using your keyboard.
 During this process, if the terminal asks you "Do You want to continue?
 [Y/n]", just press Y using your keyboard, and hit Enter button.
 It is basically seeking your permission to download something from the internet.
 Make sure you read first.

 Now, run this command to update Python version: sudo apt upgrade python3

-Next, we will install pip - the standard package manager for Python.
-Run this command in the same VS Code integrated terminal: sudo apt install python3-pip.
+.
 Pip is a package installer for Python that helps us install packages from the Python Package Index.
-You can install Pandas - a Python package used for data analysis, time series, and statistics by running this command: pip install pandas.
-Note that depending on your environment, you might have to use pip3 instead of pip in the above command.
+You can install Pandas - a Python package used for data analysis, time series, and statistics by running this command: pip install pandas

 Now, we will install venv - a module that provides support to create and manage lightweight virtual environments.
-Run this command in the terminal: sudo apt install python3-venv.
+Run this command in the terminal: sudo apt install python3-venv

 Learn more about pip and venv.

-⬇️ Install Python Extension to work with VS Code
+β¬οΈ Install Python Extension to work with VS Code

 Once you have installed the Python packages and modules inside Remote - WSL, you must install the VS Code Python extension inside WSL even if you have installed it locally (Windows machine).
 If you don't understand how extensions work locally and inside Remote - WSL, you must read this short info on managing VS extensions.